 • When Glyndebourne Opera House was rebuilt and enlarged in the early 1990s by architect, Sir Michael Hopkins RA, Sir George...

-When Glyndebourne Opera House was rebuilt and enlarged in the early 1990s by architect, Sir Michael Hopkins RA, Sir George Christie CH DL (1934-2014), then Chairman of Glydebourne, was keen to continue the process of improvement in order to maintain Glyndebourne’s reputation as one of the leading operatic venues in the country.
+When Glyndebourne Opera House was rebuilt and enlarged in the early 1990s by architect, Sir Michael Hopkins RA, Sir George Christie CH DL (1934-2014), then Chairman of Glyndebourne, was keen to continue the process of improvement in order to maintain Glyndebourne’s reputation as one of the leading operatic venues in the country.

 Jerwood Foundation made a £1 million donation, then the largest single donation ever received by Glyndebourne, to create a new rehearsal and practice stage.
 Adjoining the opera house, the Jerwood Studio has exactly the same dimensions as the main stage, allowing singers to experience almost like-for-like performance conditions.
 Conceived as part of Glyndebourne’s enlightened policy of promoting exceptional young talent, the Jerwood Studio opened in 2001.

-Jerwood Studio.
-Photo: Mike Hoban
+Image Credit - Jerwood Studio.
+Photo credit: Mike Hoban

 Since 2010, the focus of this development programme has been on nurturing four or five exceptionally talented singers from the Glyndebourne Chorus selected each year as Jerwood Young Artists.
-Not only are they offered opportunities to work with leading conductors, directors and choreographers, but their skills and experience are enhanced through receiving a personalised programme of extra vocal and language coaching, stagecraft training and additional recital and performance opportunities at Glyndebourne and the Brighton Festival.
+Not only are they offered opportunities to work with leading conductors, directors and choreographers, but their skills and experience are enhanced through receiving a personalised programme of extra vocal and language coaching, stagecraft training and additional recital and performance opportunities at Glyndebourne and Brighton Festival.

 • The studio continues to be a vital rehearsal and performance space that supports the artists we work with to thrive, develop their skills and to produce world-class opera.